-Mexico ends federal ban on abortion, but patchwork of state restrictions remains
+Mexico ends its federal ban on abortion, but a patchwork of state restrictions remains

-MEXICO CITY (AP) — A Mexican Supreme Court ruling that invalidated all federal criminal penalties for abortion continued a regional trend of widening access to the procedure, but left in place a patchwork of varying state restrictions.
+MEXICO CITY (AP) — A Mexican Supreme Court decision to end the federal ban on abortion extended a regional trend of increasing access to the procedure, but left in place a patchwork of varying state restrictions.

-The high court ordered Wednesday that abortion be removed from the federal penal code, and will require the federal public health service and all federal health institutions to offer abortion to anyone who requests it.
+The high court on Wednesday threw out all federal criminal penalties for abortion, in a ruling that will require the federal public health service to offer the procedure to anyone who requests it.

-That will mean access for millions of Mexicans.
-The social security service and other federal institutions provide health care to most people who work in the formal economy.
+That will mean access for millions of Mexicans since the social security service and other federal institutions provide health care to most people who work in the formal economy.

-“No woman or pregnant person, nor any health worker, will be able to be punished for abortion,” the Information Group for Chosen Reproduction, known by its Spanish initials GIRE, said in a statement.

-Abortions are not widely prosecuted as a crime, but many doctors refuse to provide them, citing the law.

 Some 20 Mexican states, however, still criminalize abortion.
 Those laws were not affected by the Supreme Court ruling, but abortion rights advocates will likely ask state judges to follow its logic.